-XLR has become such a popular option for professional microphone connections due to its clean sound and protective qualities.
+XLR has become a popular option for professional microphone connections due to its clean sound and protective qualities.
 Let’s dive deeper into the design of XLR cables and why they are so effective as microphone connections.
 We’ll also discuss the alternative microphone connections that are commonly on the market today.

 Connecting A Microphone Via XLR

-The vast majority of professional standalone microphones (whether they be moving-coil dynamic, condenser, or ribbon mics) have an XLR output.
+Most professional standalone microphones (whether they be moving-coil dynamic, condenser, or ribbon mics) have an XLR output.
 These mics, generally speaking, have a 3-pin male XLR connector.

 Of course, there are other connection types for microphones, and we’ll get to those later.
 For right now, let’s keep discussing microphones and XLR.